zlapp/twitter-agent/README.md

 ### Execution

+Some modules will not work unless you are signed up for a paid API key through Twitter.

 1. First, run `python main.py` to authenticate your Twitter account using OAUTH2.
 2. Once authenticated, run `python twitter_schedular.py` to start the AGI.
 3. Write prompts.  `cp example_prompts.py prompts.py` and add prompts.